angrybacon/doomsday-wiki/markdown/articles/2023/03/15/4seasons.md

 Doomsday.
 My hand at this point is Underground Sea, a cycler and Nihil Spellbomb.
 I have Underground Sea and :card[Bayou] in play.
 The pile has Cyclers, Thassa, Cavern and Abrupt Decay.
-My opponent draws 3 with Library and plays :cazrd[Narset, Parter of Veils].
+My opponent draws 3 with Library and plays :card[Narset, Parter of Veils].
 Annoying.
 I'm gonna need at least one more turn.
 I play Spellbomb and EoT Cycle a Wraith, Marco draws cards down to 3 life and we finally reach the final turn.

 Cavern on Wizard.
 Cast Thassa's Oracle.